Day 5 Replay: Horseshoe Bend, Navajo Monument, Betatakin, Monument Valley Day!

 Pros: The flow of the day was magical.
 It all just worked, even without a prior concreted plan.
 I was blessed to have that tour work out for us!
 Another day of rich experiences that will be remembered forever.
 Family cooperation – my oldest son paying for the expenses at this juncture made it happen.
 I was trying to stick to a budget for a long trip and not run out of reserves before we were done.
 I did repay him later gratefully.

-Cons: No microwave in the room, Expensive fast food, a kid who had an upset stomach.
+Cons: No microwave in the room, Expensive fast food, a kid who had an upset stomach, and missed the Monument Valley Tour.
+I was really heart broken he didn't make this one with us.